neicnordic/puhuri-web/docs/user_guides/project_modification.md

 ## Allocation update process

 !!! note
-    Only (national) resource allocation representatives can send allocation update requests.
+    Only (national) resource allocation representatives can approve allocation update requests.

 1. Select the organization and then the project from the "Organization / Project Selection" list on the left menu.